timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

    6. If possible, decompose the case using ``decomposePar``.
       Run it using ``pimpleFoam``.

-   7. Explore the case using you favorite post procesisng software!
+   7. Explore the case using you favorite post processing software!

 .. important::